Super-Protocol/docs/docs/developers/CLI_commands/offers/slots/add-slot.md

 ## Example

-The following command adds a new requirement slot to the offer (ID 39) using the `offer-new-slot.json` file located in the SPCTL directory:
+The following command adds a new requirement slot to the offer with ID 39 using the `offer-new-slot.json` file located in the SPCTL directory:

 ```
 ./spctl offers add-slot value --offer 39 --path ./offer-new-slot.json
 ```

+Options used: